anvc/scalar-for-unity/README.md

 ### Public Methods
 **GetRelatedNodes**(type, direction, [includeNonPages], [sort])

 Returns a List of ScalarNode objects related to the node by the specified criteria.
+For the type parameter, pass in a Scalar type like `path`, `tag`, `annotation`, `comment`, or referee (for references to media from a page).
+For the direction parameter, pass in either `incoming` or `outgoing` depending on the directionality of the relationship ( relationships are typically outgoing from the named item; for example, a path has outgoing relationships to the pages and media it contains).
+To get all of the annotations on a piece of media, you would call `mediaNode.GetRelatedNodes('annotation', 'incoming')`.

 **GetRelations**(type, direction, [includeNonPages], [sort])

 Returns a List of ScalarRelation objects related to the node by the specified criteria.
+See `GetRelatedNodes` above for details on the usage of the type and direction parameters.

 **GetDisplayTitle**()